tsinsf/NewCoding/README.md

     decision1 = input(prompt = """\nChoose your decision (Type the number of the action you want to take):
     1. Turn around and run back to where you came from
     2. Stand still, do not move and hold your breath
-    3. Make yourself big, yell at them and move forward
+    3. Make yourself big, yell at them and move forward""")
-                """)

     #different outcomes for each decision
     #decision 1